 Whether you choose clay or plastic, make sure that your orchid pot is rigid and strong enough to support top-heavy blooms.

-Mounting

-Since most orchids in the wild grow as epiphytes, growing on tree branches, orchids are often mounted on slabs of bark, particularly cork bark, or pieces of tree fern fiber.
+Mounting - Since most orchids in the wild grow as epiphytes, growing on tree branches, orchids are often mounted on slabs of bark, particularly cork bark, or pieces of tree fern fiber.
 These plants tend to need daily watering.
-It's very difficult to get plants off of a slab without significant damage to the root system, so if they outgrow their current slab a useful repotting technique is to tie the current slab in front of a larger one with fishing line.